learn-co-curriculum/intro-to-variables.js/README.md

   return greeting;
 }

+// Returns "hello"
 sayHello()
-// Returns "hello",
+// Even though `sayHello()` initializes the variable `greeting` with the string
-// This demonstrates that the variable greeting is now pointing to the string "hello" instead of "hola"
+// "hola", the very next line assigns the string "hello" to the variable `
+// greeting`, which is the value we get when `sayHello()` returns `greeting`.

+// However, if we attempt to access the variable `greeting` in the outer scope,
+// we get an error
 greeting
 // ReferenceError: greeting is not defined
-// This demonstrates that the variable greeting is still local instead of global
+// This demonstrates that we have only declared the variable `greeting` inside
+// `sayHello()`'s scope.
 ```